AMWA NMOS Device Connection Management Specification: Overview

 The staged endpoint provides the means to make changes to settings associated with a Sender or Receiver.
 These changes may be applied to the underlying implementation immediately, or at a time offset signalled in the HTTP request.

-The active endpoint reflects the current running state of the underlying Sender or Receiver.
+The active endpoint reflects the current running configuration of the underlying Sender or Receiver.
 When a set of ‘staged’ settings is activated, these settings transition into the ‘active’ resource.

 Where a transport protocol is accompanied by file format which advertises connection parameters, this may be exposed via the ‘transportfile’ endpoint of a Sender.
 This provides the means to expose a Session Description Protocol (SDP) file in the case of RTP for example.